Pușcă Automată model 1986

-The Pușcă Automată model 1986 (Automatic Rifle Model 1986, abbreviated PA md.
+The Pușcă Automată model 1986 (automatic rifle model 1986, abbreviated PA md.
 86 or simply md.
-86) is the standard assault rifle used by the Romanian Military Forces and manufactured in Cugir, Romania by the ROMARM firm, located in Bucharest.
+86) is the standard assault rifle used by the Romanian Military Forces.
+It is manufactured in Cugir, Romania by the ROMARM firm, located in Bucharest.
 The export name for this variant is the AIMS-74.

 History

 As the Soviet Union switched from the 7.62×39mm caliber AKM to the 5.45×39mm caliber AK-74, it encouraged other nations of the Warsaw Pact to follow suit.

-By the mid 1980s, Romania decided to switch calibers, however it was decided that the new rifle would be developed independently, and not represent a clone of the Soviet AK-74.
+By the mid 1980s, Romania decided to switch calibers, but it was decided that the new rifle would be developed independently, and not represent a clone of the Soviet AK-74.
 In doing so, the PA md.
 86 has several anachronistic AKM elements that were found only on the prototype Soviet AK-74.